Playing through the pain: When an injured Kapil Dev conjured up the Melbourne Miracle in 1981

 The first cricketer to complete the double of 5000 runs and 400 wickets in international cricket, Dev was India’s match-winner on several occasions.

-However, his devastating 5-28 spell against Australia in the 1980-81 series that helped India draw the series Down Under for the first time, can be considered to be one of the greatest performances of his career for various reasons.
+And his devastating 5/28 spell against Australia in 1980-’81 that helped India draw a Test series Down Under for the first time, can be considered to be one of the greatest performances of his career for various reasons.

 The Field